‘Alligator Alcatraz’ may be shut down before Halloween. Florida already has a backup plan

 Around 400 people are still detained at “Alligator Alcatraz,” the mayor said, adding that she doesn’t know the exact number since she hasn’t been permitted to enter the facility.

-The outcome of the state’s planned appeal and whether the facility will be permanently closed remain uncertain.
+The outcome of the state’s appeal and whether the facility will be permanently closed remain uncertain.

 “We can’t predict exactly what will happen.
 They have appealed other rulings by Judge Williams that have not been sustained,” Cava said.
 “In this case, it’s on environmental basis and hopefully, higher courts will sustain her ruling.”